Step #2– click the “bill annually” button on the SEMrush pricing page;

 It’s a mentality thing really.

 Folks who come on Twitter aren’t there to purchase anything.
-They have their Amazon and Google to buy stuff.
+They have Amazon and Google to buy stuff from.

 Instead, they’re there to engage with their friends, discover new content, or just chill and have some fun.